 What sets Webb Henderson apart from other firms?

-Webb Henderson is unique in that you get involved in deals on a scale comparable to large firms, but in the dynamic environment that a boutique firm offers.
-Being one of only a handful of juniors at Webb Henderson, I have been exposed to a variety of matters and have had the opportunity to assist with complex corporate and commercial matters and contribute to large M&A transactions (for both domestic and international clients).
+Webb Henderson is unique in that the work we do is on a scale comparable to large firms, but in the dynamic environment that a smaller specialist firm offers.
+Being one of only a handful of juniors at Webb Henderson, I have been exposed to a variety of matters and have had the opportunity to assist with complex corporate and commercial matters and contribute to large scale M&A transactions.
 I also get to work directly with colleagues at all levels including partners, which has meant that I have been able to experience a variety of personal styles of practice and learn from industry leaders.

 What has surprised you about working at Webb Henderson?